When A.I. makes it, is it still Art?

 Therefore, we reach the conclusion that the real “creator” is not the artist but the community of (contemporary as well as future) art historians (of “readers”) who make sense of the creation in the larger context of human history.

 At the same time, we reach the parallel conclusion that creating art is not difficult: making sense of it is difficult.
-Art is everywhere.
-It can be created by so-called natural elements, by animals or by humans.
-But only humans appreciate it.
+Art can be everywhere.
+It can be created by so-called natural elements, by animals or by humans or by machines.
+But it's humans who appreciate it.

 And who appreciates machine art?
 Humans.
 We humans are having a discussion about whether machine art should belong to the history of art.
 Should it?
 Ask the historian.
 Most likely, yes: it is part of the story.
 Does it really matter who did it?
 To some extent, sure: who, why, how, when and where help make sense of it.
 But ultimately it was made by an entire civilization, and it speaks about that civilization to that civilization and to all future civilizations.
 There is a much bigger discussion than the discussion of whether the author is the machine or the engineer, Leopardi or the Moon.